dlinc/geodes/README.md

 A multi-user Geo located blogging app for accessing, listing, editing, adding, and traveling in the geosphere, otherwise known as the psychogeography.

 V 0.0.1 - The first test version.
-Non functional, only for R & A uses.
+Non functional, only for R & D uses.

 ## Prerequisites